xelatihy/yocto-gl/docs/yocto_gl.md

 }
 ~~~

-Scene Texture
+Texture containing either an LDR or HDR image.

 - Members:
-    - name:      name
+    - name:      Name.
-    - path:      path
+    - path:      Path.
-    - ldr:      if loaded, ldr image
+    - ldr:      If loaded, ldr image.
-    - hdr:      if loaded, hdr image
+    - hdr:      If loaded, hdr image.
-    - empty():      if loaded, whether it is empty
+    - empty():      If loaded, whether it is empty.
-    - is_ldr():      if loaded, whether it is ldr
+    - is_ldr():      If loaded, whether it is ldr.
-    - is_hdr():      if loaded, whether it is hdr
+    - is_hdr():      If loaded, whether it is hdr.
-    - width():      if loaded, get texture width
+    - width():      If loaded, get texture width.
-    - height():      if loaded, get texture height
+    - height():      If loaded, get texture height.

 #### Struct texture_info